 We are FOPV, a registered Charitable Incorporated Organisation (Charity No 1173948) committed to funding the work of the Potters Village Ministries, which is a project operating under the Anglican Church of Uganda in the Muhabura Diocese.

 We obtain information about you when you make a donation or use our website or if you register to receive one of our newsletters.

 The personal information we collect might include your name, address, email address, IP address, landline telephone number, mobile telephone number and information regarding which pages on our website are accessed and when.
-We do not collect or store sensitive personal information about you nor do we collect or store financial information [e.g. credit card data] We store your IP address and browser identifier [ User Agent] to help diagnose problems with our server and to administer our website in accordance with industry standards.
+We do not collect or store sensitive personal information about you.
+If you wish to donate regularly then we collect and hold your financial details only until the regular giving is set up.
+They are then destroyed.
+We store your IP address and browser identifier [ User Agent] to help diagnose problems with our server and to administer our website in accordance with industry standards.
 We do not link your IP address or browser details to any personally identifiable information.

 We gather statistics about opening and clicks using industry standard techniques to help us monitor and improve our e-newsletter.
 We may use Google Analytics to monitor details of visitor behaviour in order to improve our website.
 This is only processed in such a way that doesn’t identify anyone.
 We do not make any attempt to find out the identities of those visiting our website.

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (e.g. collection of Gift Aid).
 We will hold your personal information on our system for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.